UKHO/docs/docs/quality-assurance/safety-assurance.md

 ## Each Sprint

-* A Safety Modelling Workshop (This could be simply an exercise on a PBI by PBI basis of considering any safety case implications)
+* A Safety Modelling Workshop (This could be simply an exercise on a PBI by PBI basis of considering any safety case implications).
+Any
+  PBI that is considered to have a safety case implication to be tagged with safety.
 * Tag any PBI's that have a safety implication with a tag
 * All requirements have acceptance criteria
 * All acceptance criteria have a test(s) linked to them